-Plateliai – the nuclear site
+Plateliai – the Nuclear Weapon Site

 The Zemaitija National Park situated in the north west of Lithuania is famous for its hills, swampy hollows and crystal clear lakes.